 NOTE! – I wanted to remove all the default pinned apps.
 As per Microsoft documentation, you can remove some of the default pinned apps by adding PinListPlacement=”Replace” into the XML file.
 I can’t make the replacement of default pinned apps work with the below XML file.
 Did you get this working using Intune?

 You can copy the following XML to customize the Windows 11 Taskbar layout.
 You can use SCCM or Intune MEM to deploy this configuration file to Windows 11 PCs.
 The following are the three allowed options to pin applications to Windows 11 taskbar.

-- DesktopApplicationLinkPath – You need use shortcut links with this option (.lnk).
-Not recommended using it with Windows 11.
+- DesktopApplicationLinkPath – You need to use shortcut links with this option (.lnk).
+Not recommended to use it with Windows 11.